jaredly/j2/Roadmap.md

 - [ ] the sidebar should indicate files that have failing fixtures.
 	Which means I need to pull all calculations up to the top level, and load all fixture files.
+- [ ] I'd love to have individual fixture-level builtins too.

 # Big Things To Add